elghannay/nodejs/mongoDB/autentication.md

 > if you have already defined a user you may login to your db as `mongo -u name -p pass -authenticationDatabase admin` admin is the database that you have assigned the user initially.

-> if it is your first time you get a local host exception, which the ability to switch to admin database even if you haven't added a new user.
+> if it is your first time you get a localhost exception, which the ability to switch to admin database even if you haven't added any user.

 > `use admin` > `db.createUser({ user: "mohamed",pwd: "elghannay", roles:["userAdminAnyDatabase"]})`
 > after you created the user make sure to authenticate.
 > `db.auth('mohamed','elghannay')` if the operation was successful `show dbs`